Modern Languages and Literatures

 JAPN 212: Adv Interm Japanese, Cultural Cont

 (Advanced Intermediate Japanese in Cultural Context.)
 This course continues the fundamentals of Japanese language began in Japanese 110, 112, and 210.
 Extensive practice in oral expression and increasingly stronger emphasis on reading and writing using hiragana, katakana, and kanji are stressed.
 Reading and speaking are supplemented with an extensive use of audio materials and exercises.
 There are daily assignments and occasional presentations.
 This course also familiarizes students with Japanese society, customs and culture.
 Students will make a researched presentation concerning a specific topic of interest related to Japanese culture, customs, society, politics, or the economy.
 Prerequisite: Japanese 210 or consent of the instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 219